Music Curriculum Lead

 The successful candidate will:

-- Facilitate learning by establishing effective relationship with pupils
+- Facilitate learning by establishing effective relationships with pupils

 - Create a positive learning environment in the classroom